Trinity Ability Co-op

 - Creating Media content to give students with disabilities a platform to share their stories.

 - Opening space to the disability community for out-of-hours use e.g. Autism social groups, and disabled activist meeting spaces.

 - Improving the Assistive Technology spaces in Libraries.

 Why should I get involved?

 Members of the Co-op have the opportunity to ensure that their voices are heard, and they can take ownership of inclusive practice across the Trinity community.
 The Co-op is also a great platform for developing skills and gathering experience that is beneficial for personal and academic development, as well as future employability.
-Participating in the Co-op provides opportunities for individuals to develop in areas such as communication, team work, networking and leadership.
-Not only is participating in the Co-op beneficial for the development of personal skills, graduate attributes and career-readiness, it’s also a great opportunity to contribute to Civic Engagement in Trinity.
+Participating in the Co-op provides opportunities for individuals to develop in areas such as communication, teamwork, networking, and leadership.
+Not only is participating in the Co-op beneficial for the development of personal skills, graduate attributes, and career readiness, but it’s also a great opportunity to contribute to Civic Engagement in Trinity.
 This enhances eligibility for accolades such as the Dean of Students Leadership Award.

 How can I join the Ability Co-op?

-Membership of the Ability Co-op is open to anyone who is interested in contributing.
+Membership in the Ability Co-op is open to anyone who is interested in contributing.
 You don’t need to have any particular skills or previous experience.
 Simply contact firstname.lastname@example.org to express your interest.

 The Ability Co-op on Social Media